rwarbelow/kwk-level-1-week-1-lectures/007_loops.md

 [Two Step and Repeat](#) **THIS LAB NEEDS TO BE CREATED**

-Of course, sometime's we want to do something many times, but not forever.
+Of course, sometimes we want to do something many times, but not forever.
 Eventually, we may want the normal execution of our program to take back over.
 Let's look at some ways to introduce conditional ending of our loops next.

 ## `break`